corelight/zeek2es/Readme.md

   -q, --checkstate      Check the ES index state first, and if it exists exit this program.
   -s, --stdout          Print JSON to stdout instead of sending to Elasticsearch directly.
   -b, --nobulk          Remove the ES bulk JSON header.
 Requires --stdout.
+  -z, --supresswarnings
+                        Supress any type of warning.
+Die silently.
 ```

 ## Requirements: